timescale/docs.timescale.com-content/tutorials/tutorial-forecasting.md

 <img class="main-content__illustration" src="http://assets.iobeam.com/images/docs/rides_length.png" alt="Rides Length Graph">

 The model predicts that the length of a trip from the Financial District to Times Square fluctuates roughly between 16 minutes and 38 minutes, with high points midday and low points overnight.
 The trip length is notably longer during weekdays than it is during weekends (January 23rd 24th, 30th, 31st).

 The initial reaction from the plotted graph is that the model does a relatively good job in capturing the overall trend, but at times has quite a large margin of error.
 This can be due to the inherent irregularity of Manhattan’s traffic situation with frequent roadblocks, accidents and unexpected weather conditions.
 Moreover, as it was the case with taxi pickup counts in our analysis with R using the seasonal ARIMA model, the Holt-Winters model was also thrown off by the anomalous data points on Martin Luther King day on the previous Monday.

 ### Takeaways from Analysis
 We looked at different ways you can build statistical models to analyze time-series data and how you can leverage the full power of the PostgreSQL ecosystem with TimescaleDB.
 In this tutorial we looked at integrating TimescaleDB with R, Apache MADlib, and Python.
 You can simply choose the option you are most familiar with from a vast number of choices that TimescaleDB inherits from PostgreSQL.
 ARIMA and Holt-Winters are just a couple from a wide variety of statistical models and machine learning algorithms that you can use to analyze and make predictions on time-series data in your TimescaleDB database.

-[hello_nyc]: /tutorials/tutorial-hello-nyc
+[hello_timescale]: /tutorials/tutorial-hello-timescale
 [install]: /getting-started/installation
 [install_r]: https://www.r-project.org/
 [install_python]: https://www.python.org/downloads/